Approximate null-controllability with uniform cost for the hypoelliptic Ornstein-Uhlenbeck equations: From the hypoelliptic Ornstein-Uhlenbeck equations to non-autonomous diffusive equations

 Let us now consider $T>0$ and $t\in[0,T]$.
 When $0\le T-t\le T_0$, then the estimate \eqref{04012022E2} holds at time $T-t$.
 In the situation where $T-t>T_0$, we deduce from \eqref{04012022E2} that

 Setting $c_T = c_1\min(1,(T_0/T)^{2k_0+1})\in(0,1)$, we therefore obtain that for all $T>0$ and $t\in[0,T]$,

-Performing the change of variable $s' = T-s$ in the integral and using the definition \eqref{04012022E1} of the matrices $Q_t$, we therefore deduce that the ellipticity condition \eqref{05072021E2} holds for the family $(Q_t)_{t\in\mathbb R}$ with $k = 2k_0+1\geq1$ (which is uniform with respect to $T>0$ by the way).
+Performing the change of variable $s' = T-s$ in the integral and using the definition \eqref{04012022E1} of the matrices $Q_t$, we therefore deduce that the ellipticity condition \eqref{05072021E2} holds for the family $(Q_t)_{t\in\mathbb R}$ with $k = 2k_0+1\geq1$ (which is uniform with respect to $T>0$).